cinema is, by its very nature, designed to challenge many

 structure in film.
 There are a fair few of us, jaded by

-repetition and the predictability that accompanies so many
+repetition and the predictability inherent to so many

 modern movie projects, especially once there is a big name attached,